seenakhan/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/Lab03-Configure-and-deploy-a-non-relational-data-storage-solution.md

 In order to improve management of Azure resources, you have been tasked with implementing the following functionality:

-- An Azure storage account contains all of your Azure Storage data objects: blobs, files, queues, and tables.
+- Configure an Azure Storage account.
+An Azure storage account contains all of your Azure Storage data objects: blobs, files, queues, and tables.
 The storage account provides a unique namespace for your Azure Storage data that is accessible from anywhere in the world over HTTP or HTTPS.

 - Configure an Azure blob storage.
 Azure Blob Storage allows you to store large amounts of unstructured object data.
 You can use Blob Storage to gather or expose media, content, or application data to users.

+- Upload some files to the blob container and apply the lifecycle policy.
+Azure Storage lifecycle management offers a rule-based policy that you can use to transition blob data to the appropriate access tiers or to expire data at the end of the data lifecycle.
+A lifecycle policy acts on a base blob, and optionally on the blob's versions or snapshots.

 - Configure a static website to aceess the blob container.
 You can serve static content (HTML, CSS, JavaScript, and image files) directly from a storage container.
 Azure Storage static website hosting is a great option in cases where you don't require a web server to render content.

-- Upload some files to the blob container and apply the lifecycle policy.
-Azure Storage lifecycle management offers a rule-based policy that you can use to transition blob data to the appropriate access tiers or to expire data at the end of the data lifecycle.
-A lifecycle policy acts on a base blob, and optionally on the blob's versions or snapshots.

 - Secure blob storage and enable backup/soft delete.
 Blob soft delete protects an individual blob, snapshot, or version from accidental deletes or overwrites by maintaining the deleted data in the system for a specified period of time.
 During the retention period, you can restore a soft-deleted object to its state at the time it was deleted.
 After the retention period has expired, the object is permanently deleted.